mi3nts/cloudSkyClassifier/firmware/randomForest/training/readMe.md

 ```

 ## 5.Moving forward to the testing phase:
-- The instructions on testing can be found [here](https://github.com/mi3nts/cloudSkyClassifier/tree/master/firmware/randomForest/testing)
+- The instructions on the testing phase can be found [here](https://github.com/mi3nts/cloudSkyClassifier/tree/master/firmware/randomForest/testing)